Friday Night Football: Preseason Preview

 Playoff teams become stronger in classes 4A and 3A

-Lovington comes into the season as defending the defending state champion in class 4A and the Wildcats make a strong case to repeat with 32 returning letterman.
-In total, there are 11 returning starters and the strong corps of players gives coach Gonzales confidence going into the seaosn.
+Lovington comes into the season as defending the defending state champion in class 4A and the Wildcats make a strong case to repeat with 32 returning lettermen.
+In total, there are 11 returning starters and the strong corps of players gives coach Gonzales confidence going into the season.

 Gateway Christian remembering Micky Reeves